dex1n/ArgCat/README.md

-# ArgCat

-### A cute helper for ArgumentParser in Python 3
+# ArgCat - A cute helper for ArgumentParser in Python 3

+## Background
-Have you already been tired of writing argument parsing codes for your python command line program?

-#### YES, I AM!
-(Why do you yell as hell?!)
+Have you already been tired of writing argument parsing codes for your python command line program? **YES, I AM!
+(Why I'm yelling as hell?!)**

-(This is the reason:) To me, defining the argument parsers and adding/setting varities of arguments in python are absolute chores and the most boring part of writing a python program.
+(This is the reason:) To me, adding/updating the argument parsers and setting varities of arguments in python are absolute chores and the most boring part of writing a python program.

-You know, __Life is short, I use Python__...just to write the creative and fun stuffs.
-But not these:
+You know, __Life is short, I use Python__ ... to write the creative and fun stuffs.
+But NOT these:

 ```python
 argument_parser = argparse.ArgumentParser(prog='Cool program name', description='Awesome description')